-That’s a little bit of a click bait title but it is a solemn thought nonetheless.
+That’s a little bit of a click-bait title but it is a solemn thought nonetheless.
 In the last four months I have done fairly extensive studies on the topics of Spiritual Abuse, Toxic Faith, Legalism, Cults (and what a cult is NOT), and Spiritual Authority – and the inverse of those, such as Abundant Faith, Submission in Liberty, Spiritual Family and Pastoral Guidance.
 What I have found is both concerning and promising!

-Certainly, where humanity is involved, there is a propensity for error, trouble, conflict, strife, envy, pride, etc., yet God chose this vessel of humanity to both commune with and use as a tool for spreading that potential relationship to all peoples.
-In so doing, he used positions of servitude (Some Apostles, some prophets, some pastors, some teachers and preachers – Eph 4:11) to organize, protect and pursue that goal.
-As as in times of old, those positions have been misused, misunderstood, misappropriated or simply demeaned.
+Certainly, where humanity is involved, there is a propensity for error, trouble, conflict, strife, envy, pride, etc., yet God chose this vessel of humanity to both communes with and use as a tool for spreading that potential relationship to all peoples.
+In so doing, he used positions of servitude (Some Apostles, some prophets, some pastors, some teachers, and preachers – Eph 4:11) to organize, protect and pursue that goal.
+As in times of old, those positions have been misused, misunderstood, misappropriated or simply demeaned.
 How?
 Let’s find out.

 It should be said at the very outset, that as a Christian, we are to follow Christ alone.
 Christ is the head of the Church (Col 1:18), the High Priest (Heb 5:10), the Chief Cornerstone (Eph 2:20), the Chief Shepard (I Pet 5:4) and ultimately, he (Christ) is God (Tit 2:13).
-Yet as Paul was a major example to the New Testament saint and certainly a great tool in creating what we call the Church, he asked people to follow him, as he followed Christ.
-(I Cor 11:1) Thus, we can follow our spiritual mentors, such as our Pastor – and in so doing, likewise follow Christ – if they are teaching the pure and undefiled religion of the Word of God.
+Yet as Paul was a major example to the New Testament saint and certainly a great tool for creating what we call the Church, he asked people to follow him, as he followed Christ.
+(I Cor 11:1) Thus, we can follow our spiritual mentors, such as our Pastor – and in so doing, likewise, follow Christ – if they are teaching the pure and undefiled religion of the Word of God.

 However, we are never to replace Jesus with our Pastor, or deacons, or church board, or any other supposed authority that claims spiritual power.
 I read an article on the Christian Broadcasting Network (CBN) and a line said, In an unhealthy church, the pastor actually begins to take the place of Jesus in people’s lives.
 Commonly, people are told they cannot leave the church with God’s blessing unless the pastor approves of the decision.
 The implication for some, and the direct quote for others (my past social circle) is that not only will you not have God’s blessing, you’ll be cursed in some way by God.
 Often, the book of Ruth is used for this illustration – that Naomi was widowed and her two sons died as a result of leaving the ‘church’ without the man of God’s blessing.

 Paul never commanded, Do as I say – and if I’m wrong, do it anyway and let God decide later if it is right or not – your obedience will make it all work out.
-A thought came to me awhile back, early in my departure from legalism and an unhealthy church environment and it was this; Am I really a Christian if all that I do is just a repetition of what the Pastor tells me I can and cannot do?
+A thought came to me a while back, early in my departure from legalism and an unhealthy church environment and it was this; Am I really a Christian if all that I do is just a repetition of what the Pastor tells me I can and cannot do?
 Are legislated Christians….Christians?